rachaelcox/rachaelcox.github.io/classes/IntroR_summer_2021.md

 date:   2021-06-18 00:00:01
 ---

 This is the homepage for the introductory R course offered by the Big Data in Biology Summer School through the Center for Biomedical Research Support.
-All lecture slides, Zoom recordings, and class worksheets will be posted here.
+All lecture slides, coding worksheets and coding worksheet solutions will be posted here.
+Zoom recordings will be distributed to the class via email.
 More information regarding summer school courses can be found [here](https://research.utexas.edu/cbrs/classes/big-data-in-biology-summer-school/2021-summer-school/).

 ------

 #### Class information
-**Zoom meeting (see email for password):**
+**Zoom meeting link:**
   * Meeting ID: 946 0259 4373
   * [https://utexas.zoom.us/j/93659263033](https://utexas.zoom.us/j/94602594373)